 With the number of traffic fatalities increasing so remarkably, car accident lawyers are also being inundated with calls.
 Whether it’s a wrongful death claim, a manufacturing defect tort claim, or a drunk driving claim, car accident lawyers are actually busier now than they were prior to the pandemic (at least when it comes to dealing with major traffic accident cases).

 Many personal injury and car accident attorneys are finding the uptick in traffic fatality cases to be unexpected.
 The trend means additional business at a time when the economy is faltering and many firms are encountering financial difficulty.
 It’s certainly not a phenomenon that many car accident lawyers would have anticipated prior to the COVID-19 pandemic.

-“I certainly wouldn’t have expected to see an increase in these types of cases when virtually nobody is on the road,” said Samuel Dordulian, a car accident lawyer in Glendale, California.
+“I certainly wouldn’t have expected to see an increase in these types of cases when virtually nobody is on the road,

 The trend of emptier, albeit riskier, roads during a pandemic has impacted a number of states during the first three months of 2020.
 The following states saw their roadway fatalities increase considerably:

 • Arkansas (16%)

 • Nevada (10%)